toddfoster/toddfoster.github.com/books.md

 ## November 2025
 * Loren B. Mead, _Critical Moment of Ministry: a change of pastors_ (The Alban Institute, Inc.: 1986)
+* Marion J. Hatchett, _A Manual of Ceremonial for the New Prayer Book_ (The St. Luke's Journal of Theology: 1977)

 ## October 2025
 * Shai Held, _Judaism is About Love: Recovering the Heart of Jewish Life_ (Picador: 2024)